azral1962/min-book/docs/manual.typ

 )
 ```

+Creates an special ambient to write or include multiple annexes.
+An annex is any
+important third-party data directly cited or referenced in the main document.

 #arg("title <- auto | array")[
-  Set custom singular and plural titles for annexes.
-An array in
+  An array of strings with singular and plural titles for annexes, respectively;
-  `(SINGULAR, PLURAL)` format for "Annexes" and "Annex" custom titles
-  respectivelly; when `auto`, set as `#book(lang-data.annex)` value.
+  when `auto`, try to retrieve the translations for "Annex" and "Annexes"
+  in `#text.lang` from `#book(lang-data)`, or fallback to English.
 ]

 #arg("numbering-style <- auto | array | string")[
-  Set custom numbering style for appendices.
-Can be a numbly numbering array or
+  Defines a custom heading numbering for annexes; can be a standard numbering
-  a standard numbering string;  when `auto`, set as:
+  string, or a #univ("numbly") numbering array.
+When `auto`, uses:

   ```

   (
     "",
     "{2:A}.\n",